Glare from Solar Modules: Causes, Risks, and Solutions

 Germany

-For installations near federal highways, additional requirements from the Federal Highway Authority apply, especially regarding permissible luminance levels in traffic-relevant fields of view (see Key points paper of the Federal Highway Authority (external link)).
+For installations near federal highways, additional requirements from the Federal Highway Authority apply, especially regarding permissible luminance in traffic-relevant sight areas (see Key points paper of the Federal Highway Authority (external link)).

 Austria

 The practice is comparable to Germany.
-Glare is assessed by expert reports during the approval process or in case of complaints.
-There are no independent legal limit values, but established evaluation procedures exist.
+Glare is assessed by experts during the approval process or in case of complaints.
+There are no independent legal limits, but established evaluation procedures exist.

 Switzerland